Monument Hill and Kreische Brewery State Historic Sites

 The ruins of the historic brewery, built in the late 1860s.

 Depiction of the firing-squad execution of 17 Texan prisoners, 25 March 1843 in Mexico, three months after the Battle of Mier.

-Monument Hill and Kreische Brewery State Historic Sites are two state historic sites managed by the Texas Historical Commission.
+Monument Hill and Kreische Brewery State Historic Sites are two adjacent state historic sites managed by the Texas Historical Commission.
 They are located at 29.888° -96.876°, just off U.S. Route 77, south of La Grange, Texas.
 The sites sit on a sandstone bluff 200 feet above the Colorado River.
 Monument Hill is a memorial to the men who died in the Dawson Massacre and in the Black Bean Episode of the ill-fated Mier Expedition.

 Kreische Brewery’s ruins are a relic to the golden age of Texas craft brewing and represents the contribution of German immigrants to the unique culture of the state.
 German immigrant, stonemason and brewer Heinrich Kreische, owned 172 ¼ acres of land on the bluff.
 He built his house and the brewery in the 1850s and 1860s, and operated the brewery until his death in 1882.
 The Kreische Brewery and house were listed in the National Register of Historic Places on April 16, 1975.